CyberDiscovery/meta/README.md

-# CD Discord Meta Repository
+# Cyber Discovery Community Discord Meta Repository
 This repository is for meta discussion of the Cyber Discovery Discord server. https://discord.cyberdiscoverycommunity.uk

 ## Code of Conduct